bingeboy/vim101/basics.md

 ```
 *Note: I do use the easy-motion plug-in for a similar type of movement here, there is also stupid motion which is similar but not support blocks/paragraphs*

+###How to get started

+First lean how to insert.
+Then learn how to go between insert mode, normal mode, command mode.
+ESC if your best friend
+Dont be scared
+Think out the actions you want to make

+Don't heavily rely on the arrow keys. you will hit many servers where these are disabled,
+in fact if you take a Vim course in school this is one of the points they touch on over and over again
+Start out slow
+Make a cheat sheet

+#####Key Strokes
+i
+I
+a
+A
+cc
+y
+dd -
+dNUM
+:NUM